WPRDC/data-guide/docs/PublishingCKAN.md

 Keywords that describe the dataset.
 Enter separated by semicolons.
 Acronyms acceptable.
 Use technical and non-technical terms.
 Use as many as needed.
 Use plural forms of the word, and also singular forms if different from plural (i.e. leaf/leaves, wife/wives).

 ##### License (Required)
-License definitions and additional information on licenses can be found on the [Creative Commons Website] (https://creativecommons.org/licenses/) and the [Open Definition Website] (http://opendefinition.org/licenses/).
-A [Public Domain Dedication] (https://wiki.creativecommons.org/wiki/Public_domain) in lieu of a license is also a choice that will allow for maximum re-use of your data if no copyright is present.
+License definitions and additional information on licenses can be found on the [Creative Commons web site](https://creativecommons.org/licenses/) and the [Open Definition web site](http://opendefinition.org/licenses/).
+A [Public Domain Dedication](https://wiki.creativecommons.org/wiki/Public_domain) in lieu of a license is also a choice that will allow for maximum re-use of your data if no copyright is present.
 This information is entered using a drop-down menu.

 ##### Group/Topic (Required)
 The group/topic of the dataset identified by the list of possible values.
 If a data set can fall into multiple categories, select the one which is most-appropriate.
 This information is entered using a drop-down menu.